 Regardless of that, Ghost of the Past delivers as a solid detective game.
 Instead of a plain, boring Journal or Diary, we have an Evidence Board.
 The board is accessible at all times and it can be used to organize your evidences against the victims and suspects – although it is not the first time we have seen this, it is nicely done and is very welcome as an addition.

 The graphics in Ghosts of the Past are nothing to rave about.
 They are not bad, they are just a little dull and somewhat grainy.
 The effects and sounds are fine, neither special nor as spooky as we have expected.
 Despite that, credits go to the voice-overs which are usually on-point with nice lip-syncing.

 Ghosts of the Past: Bones of Meadows Town is entertaining nonetheless, even though it is not very original or overly-exciting; all the game mechanics just fit together very well and flow very smoothly.
 The game can get a little easy at times, probably due to our Sheriff helper which is far too helpful.
 Ghosts of the Past focuses very heavily on the adventure and the puzzles, which leaves very little room for the hidden object scenes.
 Hidden object scenes are few and far between, but each of them is well-made and pretty smart.
 The puzzles are not particularly interesting, very straightforward and easy.

 Ghosts of the Past satisfies in terms of length, we ended up finishing the main game in roughly 4 hours.
 The Bonus Chapter provides an addition 45 minutes or so of a similar-quality gameplay.
-Other Extras included in the Collector’s Edition can be found in the checklist below.
+Other Extras included in the Collector’s Edition can be found in the checklist above.